sbg/sevenbridges-r/README.md

   dependencies=TRUE)
 ```

-__If you have trouble with pandoc__,  set `build_vignettes = FALSE` to avoid vignettes build,
+If you have trouble with pandoc,  set `build_vignettes = FALSE` to avoid vignettes build,

+__[Bioconductor: Devel]__

-__[Bioconductor: Devel]__ Install from bioconductor `devel` branch if you are developing tools in devel branch or if you are users who use devel version for R and Bioconductor.
+Install from bioconductor `devel` branch if you are developing tools in devel branch or if you are users who use devel version for R and Bioconductor.
 You need to install R-devel first, please follow the instruction ["Using the Devel Version of Bioconductor"](http://bioconductor.org/developers/how-to/useDevel/).
 After upgrade of R. This is kind of tricky and hard, if you just want to try latest feature, please install directly from github as next installation instructino.

 ```r
 source("http://bioconductor.org/biocLite.R")